adpadillar/adpadillar/src/content/blog/big-o-notation-at-amazon-scale.md

 ---
 title: An overview of Big O Notation and an example at Amazon scale
 publishDate: February 3, 2023
-description: In computer science, we use Big O Notation describes how the runtime of an algorithm scales as it's input size gets bigger.
+description: In computer science, Big O Notation describes how the runtime of an algorithm scales as it's input size gets bigger.
 This matters a lot, speacially when you're dealing with the scale of a company like Amazon.
 ---

-**In computer science, we use Big O Notation describes how the runtime of an algorithm scales as it's input size gets bigger.
+**In computer science, Big O Notation describes how the runtime of an algorithm scales as it's input size gets bigger.
 This matters a lot, speacially when you're dealing with the scale of a company like Amazon.**

 ## What is Big O Notation